kubeshop/testkube/docs/docs/articles/github-actions.md

 ## Testkube GitHub Action

 The Testkube GitHub Action installs Testkube and enables running any [Testkube CLI](https://docs.testkube.io/cli/testkube) command in a GitHub workflow.
 It is available on Github Marketplace <https://github.com/marketplace/actions/testkube-action>.
-The action provides a flexible way to work with your pipeline and can be used with Testkube Cloud or self-hosted platform (self-hosted platform means a k8s cluster that uses an open source Testkube solution (OSS), not Cloud).
+The action provides a flexible way to work with your pipeline and can be used with Testkube Cloud, Testkube Enterprise, and an open source Testkube platforms.

+### Testkube Cloud CLI Setup
 The following example shows how to create and run a test using the GitHub action on the [Teskube Cloud](https://cloud.testkube.io/) instance.
-Please note that there are no additional steps needed to connect to the k8s cluster as all the necessary data are provided as inputs:
+Please note that there are no additional steps needed to connect to the k8s cluster as all the necessary data are provided as inputs.
+We recommend to use [Github's secrets](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) for this to enhance the security.

 ```yaml
 steps: